 There are plenty of other topics that you can go over, and you can tailor each of these topics into summer themes.
-For example, you could go over –appropriate activities and ways to engage with clients living with Alzheimer’s or dementia.
+For example, you could go over summer–appropriate activities and ways to engage with clients living with Alzheimer’s or dementia.

 Take Your Clients from Satisfied to Loyal

 Measure and improve client/caregiver loyalty, learn where you can improve, and boost retention across the board—while saving time for you and your team

 Although summer is just starting, it’s important to look at how you can refresh your training to adapt to the new season.
 Not everything needs to be changed for summer, but it adds a layer of fun and engagement for your caregivers.

 Gamifying the content in your in-services helps caregivers to understand concepts better.
 This can also serve as an opportunity to help you learn more about the way that your caregivers learn.
 You might learn who would be a good caregiver mentor.

 Whether your caregivers are visual, kinesthetic, or hands-on learners can help pave the way for your future training.
 How is your agency training this summer to keep your caregivers hooked?